The Biosciences and Global Food Security

 Examples of recent research projects

-- Understanding diversity and dynamics of bacterial populations using DGGE and FISH
+- understanding diversity and dynamics of bacterial populations

 Read BURN the Biosciences Undergraduate Research at Nottingham web pages to find out more about undergraduate research projects.
 BURN is a freely accessible e-journal which showcases final-year research projects undertaken by biosciences students.